dolphin-technologies/MOVE-sample-Android/README.md

 MoveSampleApplication and MoveSdkManager are recommended starting points for embedding the SDK in an already existing or new project.

 ### Authorization
-After contacting us and getting a product API key, use it to fetch a MoveAuth from the Move Server (see fun registerUser(..) / MoveBackendApi).
+After contacting us and getting a PROJECT ID, use it to fetch a MoveAuth from the Move Server (see fun registerUser(..) / MoveBackendApi).
 MoveAuth object will be passed to the SDK on initialization (see fun configureMoveSdk(moveAuth: MoveAuth) / MoveSdkManager) and will be used by the SDK to authenticate its services.

-If the provided MoveAuth was invalid, the SDK will not initialize (see MoveSdk.AuthStateUpdateListener / see MoveSdkManager).
+If the provided MoveAuth was invalid, the MOVE SDK should be shutdown (see MoveSdk.AuthStateUpdateListener / see MoveSdkManager).
 Check Initialization for more details about possible outcomes.

 ### Configuration
 With MoveSdk.Builder (see fun configureMoveSdk(moveAuth: MoveAuth) / MoveSdkManager) you are able to configure which of the licensed Move services should be enabled.